AzureGHADeploy/Hub-Spoke/README.md

 ```

 ### 3. Deploy the Bicep File
 Deploy the resources to the resource group you just created.
-You will be prompted to enter the adminPassword.
+You will be prompted to enter the `adminPassword`.

 #### Azure CLI